 As has been discussed throughout this analysis, residents of the city's center and southwest census tracts (Tracts 70.02 and 71, respectively), face a number of displacement risks, including housing cost burden, low incomes, and exposure to potentially harmful environmental conditions.
-The Urban Displacement Project at the University of California (UC) Berkeley identified both of these tracts as being communities vulnerable to displacement (Figure 10-34, Percentage of Unit Capacity by Community Vulnerable to Displacement).
+The Urban Displacement Project at the University of California (UC) Berkeley identified both of these tracts as being communities vulnerable to displacement (Figure 10-37, Percentage of Unit Capacity by Community Vulnerable to Displacement).
 When evaluating the relative benefits of identifying sites to accommodate development affordable to different income levels, the City attempted to balance the need to develop additional housing opportunities in these vulnerable communities while also creating opportunities for housing mobility in less vulnerable areas.
-Accordingly, over half of the unit capacity in the RHNA inventory (68.0 percent) was identified in the census tracts that were designated as vulnerable, including 68.4 percent of above moderate-income unit capacity.
-Lower-income households have the greatest potential for housing mobility if development occurs in line with RHNA inventory estimates, as the census tracts that are not considered vulnerable to displacement include 31.8 percent of lower-income unit capacity, 36.5 percent of moderate-income unit capacity, and 31.6 percent of above moderate-income unit capacity.
+Accordingly, over half of the unit capacity in the RHNA inventory (68.0 percent) was identified in the census tracts that were designated as vulnerable, including 68.4 percent of above moderate-income unit capacity, 63.5 percent of moderate-income unit capacity, and 68.2 percent of lower-income unit capacity.
+Lower-income households have the greatest potential for housing mobility if development occurs in line with RHNA inventory estimates, as the census tracts that are not considered vulnerable to displacement include 31.8 percent of lower-income unit capacity, 36.5 percent of moderate-income unit capacity, and 31.6 percent of above moderate-income unit capacity, and 31.6 percent of above moderate-income unit capacity.

-Figure 10-34: Percentage of Unit Capacity by Community Vulnerable to Displacement
+Figure 10-37: Percentage of Unit Capacity by Community Vulnerable to Displacement